GE-Bio/FLINO/README.md

 ## Getting Started

-The R-script files provided are dependent upon a number of R packages.
-These R libraries must be installed prior to running the FLINO R-scripts.
+The R-script files provided are dependent upon a number of R libraries.
+The R packages that must be installed prior to running the FLINO R-scripts include:

 #### Dependencies:
 1. [fCI](https://bioconductor.org/packages/release/bioc/html/fCI.html)